 In my time treating couples and individuals with fertility issues, I find that people often find it hugely helpful to hear about the experiences of others.
 This is why case studies and testimonials are so helpful.
 They allow people going through this process, to feel less isolated and alone, and give new clients a real understanding of what to expect from acupuncture treatment and how it might be helpful for them.

 Thank you to the British Acupuncture Council and Amy Ewing & Lewis Stedman for providing this case study for us to share, and for the British Acupuncture Council member in the Midlands, who provided the acupuncture treatment.
-Please scroll down to earlier news articles, to read about the experiences of my own clients, or read some of the accounts included on my fertility page.
+Please scroll down to earlier news articles, to read my own client’s stories.

 After two years of trying to conceive naturally and failing, we plucked up the courage to admit to ourselves that something was not right and that we had to seek medical advice.
 It still took another year for us to actually go to the doctors and explain our concerns.
 When we were struggling to conceive, we felt like people had pity on us.
 I’ll never forget as we both sat in the waiting room bickering about who was going to speak first once the doctor had called us in.
 I mean, what do you say?